 Eligible costs for NIHR Global Health Research programmes include but are not limited to:

-- Research staff engaged in relevant research
+- research staff engaged in proposed research

-- Research support staff supporting relevant research
+- research support staff supporting proposed research

-- Community engagement and involvement
+- community engagement and involvement

-- Dissemination, including open access publication costs
+- dissemination, excluding open access publication costs

-- Risk management and assurance
+- risk management and assurance

-- Training and development
+- training and development including LMIC student fees/stipend

-- Other direct costs specific to the research
+- other direct costs specific to the research

-Costs for awards will be scrutinised as part of the assessment process and the Funding Committee reserve the right to award only part of the funds requested.
+All costs should be fully justified; these will be scrutinised as part of the assessment process and the Funding Committee reserves the right to award only part of the funds requested.